Mynusjanai/flatiron-phase1-yelp/README.md

 ![img](./images/yelp_data.png)

-The Yelp platform, via their Application Program Interface (API), provides open source access to certain business data, when given a category and location: business's name, location, category, price level (1-4), rating (0-5) and number of reviews.
+The Yelp platform, via their Application Program Interface (API), provides open-source access to certain business data, when given a category and location: business's name, location, category, price level (1-4), rating (0-5), and a number of reviews.
 The service also provides reviews per business, including the text and the time it was created.

 We used this platform, and internal python scripting, to extract the data.
 <br>